 Tips on how to avoid hitting a pothole and preventing pothole damage to your car

 Prevention is key to avoiding potholes.
-To reduce the chances of striking a pothole, it’s good to practice the following:
+To reduce and prevent the chances of striking a pothole while driving, it’s good to practice the following:

 - Keep your eyes on the road while driving.

-- Check your tire pressure regularly and ensure they’re inflated to your car’s specification.
+- Check your vehicle tire pressure regularly and ensure each wheel is inflated to your car’s specification.